SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

-Enumerations with raw values automatically receive a failable initializer, ``init?(rawValue:)``, that takes a parameter called ``rawValue`` of the appropriate raw-value type and returns a matching enumeration member if one is found, or ``nil`` if no matching value exists.
+Enumerations with raw values automatically receive a failable initializer, ``init?(rawValue:)``, that takes a parameter called ``rawValue`` of the appropriate raw-value type and selects a matching enumeration member if one is found, or triggers an initialization failure if no matching value exists.

 You can rewrite the ``TemperatureUnit`` example from above to use raw values of type ``Character``